 The North West is home to some of the most beautiful natural landscapes and we take very seriously our role in protecting them so they can be enjoyed by all.
-We’ve made significant investment to reduce the impact that we have on the natural environment and to protect public safety in the North West, and when it comes to avoiding serious pollution incidents, we’re in an industry-leading position.
+We’ve made significant investment to reduce the impact that wastewater has on the natural environment and our long-term ambition is to eliminate pollution incidents.

 Our regulator, the Environment Agency, tightly controls what we can discharge back to the water environment.
 If something goes wrong and there’s a blockage, burst or power failure, the monitoring that we have in place detects it and we’re quick to act, reporting the pollution incident to the Environment Agency and minimising the impact as soon as possible.

 In 2019, the Environment Agency reported that the only pollution incidents we had were either category 3 (minimal effect on water quality) or category 4 (no effect on water quality).
 We had no pollution incidents in the two more serious categories of category 1 (major effect on water quality) or category 2 (significant effect on water quality).
 Nevertheless, we are committed to driving down the number of minor incidents even further, from our 2019 figure.

 For more information on the category definitions, see the Environment Agency’s Common Incident Classification Scheme (CICS).